 To address the above challenge, I develop two types of models.
 The first model is simple and fast, while the second numerical model calculates the forces pulling on the dike cover in more detail (top-left figure).
-In the models, locations are identified where the hydraulic forces are high resulting in erosion of the grass cover and failure of the dike.
+In the models, locations are identified where the hydraulic forces are high, resulting in erosion of the grass cover and failure of the dike.
 See the top-right figure for a zoom into the slope at a location with a high load that pulls hard on the grass cover leading to erosion.

 Moreover, existing calculation methods can only be applied to one location of the dike profile.
-These new models calculate the forces along with the entire dike profile and therefore calculate the upstream and downstream effect of transitions on the flow.
+These new models calculate the forces in the entire dike profile and therefore calculate the upstream and downstream effect of transitions on the flow.
 Lessons learned from the detailed model are simplified and implemented in the fast model.
 Thereby, I study three types of transitions (bottom-left figure):